 If your Capacity rating is high enough, you reply within 7 days in all your threads, and it is 3 months since you last added a character to the story or joined the sim, you are eligible to add another character.
 The Game Moderator can quickly tell if your Capacity rating is high enough since he has a spreadsheet that can easily crunch the numbers for you.

 "I am eligible, and the character can be added to the story!
 What happens next?"

-- The Game Moderator will send you a character template to fill out, and you PM the filled out template to the GM for a first review.
+- If the concept is approved, the Game Moderator will then send you a character template to fill out, and you PM the filled out template to the GM for a first review.
 The template is not made available here because the character concept should be discussed with the Game Moderator first, before any further time and effort is spent on creating a character.